Joséphine Vigouroux

 Environmental education in kindergarten isn't just about outdoor activities.
 It also encourages critical thinking and responsible action.
 Students are encouraged to ask questions, explore answers, and propose creative solutions to simple environmental problems.
 This approach helps to develop problem-solving skills, which are essential for tackling future environmental challenges.
 It also fosters awareness of the impact of individual and collective actions on the environment.

-In conclusion, environmental education from kindergarten onwards, within the framework of eco-schools, is a valuable opportunity to introduce children to environmental preservation.
+In conclusion, environmental education from preschool onwards, within the framework of eco-schools, is a valuable opportunity to introduce children to environmental preservation.
 It fosters a love of nature and critical thinking, and prepares the citizens of the future to face pressing environmental challenges.

 We wish you a pleasant autumn and hope to see you soon on theécole M blog.